-- 10. When asked about which module the policy should grant access to, select "content".
+- 9. Add a new policy to the role. - 10.
+When asked about which module the policy should grant access to, select "content".
 When asked about which function the policy should grant access to, select "read".
 During the final step, make sure that the policy grants access to the "Secret section".
 Click OK (twice). - 11.
 Assign both the "Anonymous" and the newly created role to the "Secret users" group (use the assign icons on the right hand side of the list). - 12.
 Bring up your site and attempt to log in with the user that was created inside the "Secret users" group.
 The user should be able to access the "Secret documents" part of the site while anonymous users will still be blocked.